Last Updated on January 6, 2022

 Identity management includes creating, maintaining, and checking these digital identities and attributes of the employees.
-Through identity management, you can also manage the data of an employee as the years pass.
-For example, when an employee gets a promotion, shifts to a different project, or even gets married, all of these lead to changes in his/ her attributes.
+Through identity management, you can also manage an employee’s data as the years pass.
+For example, when an employee gets a promotion, shifts to a different project, or even get married, these all lead to changes in their attributes.

-Identity management allows for the right people to have the right amount of access at the right time.
-It is extremely crucial to have the right identity management for your company because that later translates into who gets access to your company’s resources and data.
+Identity management allows the right people to have the right amount of access at the right time.
+It is incredibly crucial to have the correct identity management for your company because that later translates into access to your company’s resources and data.

 What is Access Management

 There can be more than one access point.
-Sometimes depending on the attributes, a user isn’t allowed to enter or view the resource.
-But, there can also be instances where the user is denied access to a certain document or file in the resource.
+Depending on the attributes, a user isn’t allowed to enter or view the resource.
+But, there can also be instances where the user is denied access to a specific document or file in the folder.
 The access points for access management can be on login portals or pages.

-When a user logs in (authenticates), his/her attributes are delivered and then checked for access (authorization).
-If you are trying to authorize for a resource, you first need to be authentic about who you are.
+When users log in (authenticates), their attributes are delivered and then checked for access (authorization).
+If you are trying to authorize a resource, you first need to be authentic about who you are.
 However, as stated earlier, authentication identifies the user while authorization checks if a user deserves access to the resource or not.

 Different people in the company get different access levels depending on their rank, role, and job.
 All of this is managed through IAM (identity and access management).
 Access management requires regular maintenance and monitoring of the employees’ identities to keep their changing needs in check.